Parth-2701/VideoRAG/README.md

 A Retrieval-Augmented Generation (RAG) system for video content — index videos, extract and embed frames/segments, and query them semantically through a chat-style interface.

-> This README is a starting template based on the project's folder structure.
-Update the sections marked with `<...>` to reflect your actual implementation details.

 ## ✨ Features

 - Video ingestion and frame/segment extraction